Berkeley-CS61B/website-sp24/projects/proj0/index.md

 ## Task 2: Max Tile Exists

-In `Model.java`, fill in the `maxTileExists(Board b)` method.
+In `Model.java`, fill in the `maxTileExists()` method.
 (Don't modify any other files.)

-This method should return true if any of the tiles in the given board have the winning value (default 2048).
+This method should return true if any of the tiles on the board have the winning value (default 2048).

 Note: Instead of hard-coding the constant 2048 in your code, you should use the variable `MAX_PIECE` (already defined for you).
 For example, you should write `if (x == MAX_PIECE)` instead of `if (x == 2048)`.